 - Azarenka has a better winning percentage against the Top 4 and Top 10 players compared to Federer.

 - Azarenka lost just one match to a player ranked outside the Top 20, the loss coming at the hands of Tamira Paszek, who was then ranked No.43, in the second round of Montreal, while Federer lost three matches to players ranked outside the Top 20, his worst loss coming at the hands of Tommy Haas, then ranked No.87, in the final of Hale.

 Who do you think has been more consistent over the course of last 12 months and where do you see your player taking advantage over the other?

 Do let me know in case you have any queries.
-Besides my Tennis Stats website, you can connect with me on Twitter and Facebook.
+You can connect with me on my Tennis Stats website.
 Moreover, you can read all my guest posts on Women's Tennis Blog in Omair's Corner. (photos: © Neal Trousdale)